submariner100/Memories/README.md

-fouthcommit - methods set up for the UIImagePicker and UICollectionView to add photos into memory and resizing to thumbnails. fifthcommit - Setting up the transcribe, record methods. sixthcommit - added functionality for recording and placing the recording message into memory.
+fouthcommit - methods set up for the UIImagePicker and UICollectionView to add photos into memory and resizing to thumbnails. fifthcommit - Setting up the transcribe, record methods. sixthcommit - added functionality for recording and placing the recording message into memory. seventhcommit - added functionality to the searchBar for when text has change and searchBarButtonClicked using the SpotLight framework
+This Application is now finished and tweaks will be added later.